Cross Lanes School, 1742-1964

 Rita Mudd, Mervyn Mudd, Mary Nottingham, Kathryn Routh, Edith Heseltine, David Spence,

-Stephen Porter, Kathryn Harker, Jean Andrews and Hazel Hartley
+Stephen Porter, Kathryn Harker, Jean Andrew and Hazel Hartley

 The girls Maypole dancing on the grass verge apposite the school are: